FriendsOfCake/search/docs/README.md

 query params.

 #### Adding a reset button dynamically
-The Prg component will pass down the information on whether the query was modified by your search query string by setting `$_isSearch` view variable to true here in this case.
+The Search component will pass down the information on whether the query was modified by your search query string by setting `$_isSearch` view variable to true here in this case.
 It also passes down a `$_searchParams` array of all query string params that currently are part of the search.